Skip to contents

 data

-column names exactly.
-Will be taken from metadata if not defined explicitly.- event_times
+A character vector indicating the mNIRS data channels to be processed from your dataframe.
+Must match data column names exactly.
+Will be taken from metadata if not defined explicitly.

 time_channel